Industrial Shelving: How To Prevent Collapses and Falling Products

 - Add a front strip to shelf levels: For picking operations that use shelving to hold bins, one of the easiest ways to drop product is to pull an entire bin out while reaching for parts.

-- Guard the outside face of shelving on mezzanines: An order picker can easily push a stored item through to the other side, where it can fall to the floor level, which can result in product damage and some danger to workers on the other side.
+- Guard the outside face of shelving on mezzanines: An order picker can easily push a stored item through to the other side, where it can fall to the floor level, which can result in product damage and present some danger to workers on the other side.
 To alleviate this, use closed back shelving units or install safety nets on the outside of your shelving to help stop items from falling out.

 - The heavier it is, the lower it should be stored.
-Like pallet racks, shelving does better if the heavier loads are stored on lower levels, not higher.
+Like pallet racks, shelving does better if the heavier loads sit on lower levels, not higher.
 Although most shelving (like most rack) is designed to store heavy loads on higher levels, if you have a choice, it’s better to balance your loads this way.

 - Make access easy.
 If you have tall shelves, rather than forcing workers to reach or strain, provide shorter rolling ladders or stools for access.